-- 1. Table titles, notes to tables, and figure captions use font style that matches the font style of the text and use 12 point font style.
-Table titles and figure captions use bold font, but notes to tables do not use bold font - 2.
-Table titles, notes to tables, and figure captions begin at the left margin and fill the fill all the way to the right margin before continuing to a new line. - 3.
-If a table title, a note to a table or a figure caption is longer than one line, single line spacing is used. - 4.
+- Table titles, notes to tables, and figure captions use Times New Roman 12-point font style.
+Table titles and figure captions use bold font, but notes to tables do not use bold font. - 2.
+Table titles, notes to tables, and figure captions begin at the left margin and fill the line all the way to the right margin before continuing to a new line. - 3.
+If a table title, a note to a table, or a figure caption is longer than one line, single line spacing is used. - 4.
 The heading that begins table titles (TABLE) or figure captions (FIGURE) uses all caps, followed by the number and then a period. - 5.
 Tables and figures are assigned the next consecutive whole number in sequence as they are mentioned within the main text.
 Numbering that designates sequence within each chapter (e.g., 1.1, 1.2, 1.3, 2.1, 2.2., 2.3, etc.) is permitted if that type of hierarchical numbering is used for chapter subheadings. - 6.
 The wording of each table title or figure caption (and the page number location) must match exactly in the text and in the list of tables or list of figures.